ComputerScienceHouse/zammad-docker/README.md

 * Hostnames and database/Elasticsearch connections are configured through environment variables (which also makes using external services easy)
 * Both MySQL and PostgreSQL are supported
-* The application is not tied to a local volume and is only updated when the `base` container is rebuilt
+* The application is not tied to a local volume and is only updated when the container is rebuilt
-* Only the relevant data (i.e. the `/public` folder) is shared between the necessary containers
 * Containers run as nonroot users off the bat instead of invoking gosu
 * Permissions are handled for PaaS environments